romunz/WardleyMapping/README.md

 Finally, it aims to showcase the value of Wardley Maps in business environments and digital strategy, to reveal **strategic opportunities, map value chains, and support systems thinking.**

 📚 **Acknowledgements & Resources**
-The core concepts and methodology of Wardley Mapping originate from Simon Wardley, licensed under CC BY-SA 4.0.
+The core concepts and methodology of Wardley Mapping originate from Simon Wardley, licensed under `CC BY-SA 4.0`

  Learn more at: [Simon Wardley’s official website and book](https://medium.com/wardleymaps/on-being-lost-2ef5f05eb1ec)

-🛠️ **Tools for Creating Wardley Maps**
+### 🛠️ **Tools for Creating Wardley Maps**

 ✏️ **Using Excalidraw**

 I started with Excalidraw, one of the most popular alternatives.
 A very intuitive tool for creating hand-drawn-style Maps.
 Excalidraw was showed and recommended during a webinar hosted by [Aleix Morgadas](https://www.linkedin.com/in/aleixmorgadas): _Wardley Mapping en Español, una introducción para aprender sobre los mapas_.
 This webinar was my first hands-on introduction to Wardley Mapping.